wstrinz/debugger/README.md

   ruby](http://blog.sj26.com/post/12146951658/updated-using-ruby-debug-on-ruby-1-9-3-p0).
 * We need a decent ruby debugger for future rubies!

-## Changes from ruby-debug19
+## What's different from ruby-debug19

 * Works on 1.9.3
 * Install painlessly for rvm and rbenv rubies i.e. no compiler flags needed
-* Tests are on travis
+* Tests are up on travis-ci
 * The gem name matches the module namespace, Debugger, and main required file, debugger.
+* Rake tasks have been updated
+* ruby-debug-base19 and ruby-debug19 are released as one gem

 ## Credits